toberge/advent-of-code/2022/README.md

 🆗 : Finished, but a little late
 ⭐ : Free star

-Delta is time between finishing part 1 and 2.
+Delta: Time between finishing part 1 and 2
+Late: The day I finished the task, if it wasn't the day the task was given
+Time: Execution time, measured with `time`

 Languages: Python (🐍), Haskell (λ), C++ (➕)